Julia747k/Homelab/README.md

 After running it:

-It generates a login link, go to the link and create/log into your account.
+It generates a login link
+1. Go to the link and create/log into your account.
-Dowbload Tailscale on you machine based on the OS, and connect it to the same tailnet.
+2. [Download](https://tailscale.com/download/linux) Tailscale on you machine based on the OS, and connect it to the same tailnet.

 Now i can access my Proxmox server from anywhere ☺️